walterfreeman/phy211/syllabus2.md

 story.
 -->

 We reserve the right to seek a sanction of course failure for any instance of academic dishonesty.

+<a href="https://class.syr.edu/wp-content/uploads/2022/02/Academic-Integrity-Policy_adopted-05.24.21.pdf">Syracuse University's Academic Integrity Policy</a> applies to this course and
+is incorporated into this syllabus by reference.

 <a id="disability"></a>